 A Song Restores My Eternal Focus

 During this time I attended a Steve Green concert.
 As I walked into the auditorium that evening, I knew my life was over.
 Thoughts of my failures as a pastor and husband plagued me night and day.
-I believed the Lord could never again use such a disgraced vessel and that panic attacks would be my lot for the remainder of my life.
+I believed the Lord could never again use such a disgraced vessel and that panic attacks and loneliness would be my lot for the remainder of my life.

 I will never forget the way God spoke to me that night at the concert.
 As Steve Green introduced one of his songs, In Brokenness You Shine, I heard the Lord speak these words into my heart, “Jonathan, this is for you.”
 After that, it seemed as though the crowded auditorium became strangely vacant and Steve was singing only to me.